-They are the worst tools if you want to be a good programmer because they hide what's going on from you, and your job is to know what's going on.
-An IDE, or "Integrated Development Environment" will turn you stupid.
-They are useful if you're trying to get something done and the platform is designed around a IDE, but for learning to coding at the beginning they are pointless.
+They are the worst tools if you want to be a professional programmer because they hide what is going on from you, and your job is to know what is going on.
+An IDE, or "Integrated Development Environment" may turn you stupid.
+They are useful if you are trying to get something done quickly, but not for learning to code at the beginning, they are pointless.